 Whereas one of the central elements of PBL is to gradually have students search their own sources (a valuable skill for research, the thesis in particular), in many courses, literature is actually pre-determined.
 We do not have to throw first-year students in the deep straightaway, but we could gradually decrease our intervention; from specific reading lists with page numbers, via one long reading list at the end of the course manual, to no reading lists.
 In some courses learning objectives are even pre-scribed, which puts teaching staff in the lead, not students.
 Yet, it is our experience that, with proper and continuous training, students are quite capable of formulating good learning objectives.
 It also provides them with ownership of the learning process and stimulates a better understanding of the topic at hand.

 - PBL as (research) process

 PBL essentially mimics a research process, starting with a puzzle (the problem statement).
 Students try to find out what we already know, and what they still need to know to be able to better understand the puzzle.
 Based on this exercise, students draft research questions (the learning objectives) that will guide their research.
 We believe that the pre-discussion is vital in this context, but it is often rushed through: pre-knowledge is not discussed, and there is a focus on keywords instead of on the general problem.
-During the post-discussion, there is a tendency to emphasize solving rather than understanding the problem – as if there are clear-cut answers to problems in the humanities and social sciences.
+During the post-discussion, there is a tendency to emphasise solving rather than understanding the problem – as if there are clear-cut answers to problems in the humanities and social sciences.